 In general, consumers index higher for buying bulk candy the more income they have and the more members in the household, with one quirk: Families with two members index 113, and with five members, 115, but with three or four members, only 84, according to ACNielsen.
 Indices above 120 and below 80 are significant, since above 120 means they buy more than expected and under 80 means they buy less than expected.
 Age also plays a role, but bulk candy is apparently not for kids.
 Households with ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.